-FBI, IRS raid Baltimore mayor's home, city hall: reports
+FBI, IRS raid Baltimore mayor's home, city hall

-WASHINGTON (Reuters) - U.S. authorities on Thursday executed search warrants at the home of Baltimore’s mayor and city hall, according to local media reports.
+WASHINGTON (Reuters) - U.S. authorities on Thursday executed search warrants at the home of Baltimore’s mayor and city hall, Maryland’s governor said on Thursday.

-The FBI and the Internal Revenue Service conducted the raid on Democrat Catherine Pugh’s home and Baltimore City Hall, the Baltimore Sun, the Washington Post and other news outlets reported.
+The FBI and the Internal Revenue Service conducted the raids on Democrat Catherine Pugh’s home and Baltimore City Hall, the Baltimore Sun, the Washington Post and other news outlets reported.

-Representatives for the FBI and the IRS could not be immediately reached to confirm the reports.
+Maryland’s Republican governor, Larry Hogan, confirmed the raids in a tweet.
+He said that earlier this month he had directed the state prosecutor to investigate some of Pugh’s financial dealings, and he called for the resignation of the mayor of his state’s largest city.

 Pugh has faced scrutiny in recent weeks over sales of her self-published children’s books and allegations - first reported by the Sun - that she made sales deals with healthcare entities that have ties to the local government.